jennadar/5G-Core-Implementation-Using-Slicing/README.md

 - Designing and deploying a 5G core network architecture optimized for file transfer applications utilizing Nextcloud.
 - Configuring and utilizing the EURANSIM simulation platform for testing the 5G core network's performance.
-- Implementing two network slices to establish separate connections between User Equipment (UE) and Nextcloud, enabling evaluation of differentiated services.
+- Implementing four network slices to establish separate connections between User Equipment (UE) and Nextcloud, and connecting to different application/webservices enabling evaluation of differentiated services.
 - Conducting comprehensive performance testing, including measurement of latency, throughput, and reliability, to assess the network's suitability for file transfer requirements.
 - Analyzing collected data to identify strengths, weaknesses, and potential optimizations of the 5G core network in supporting file transfers.
 - Documenting findings and insights obtained from the evaluation process, providing valuable information for network optimization and future deployments.
 - Offering recommendations for enhancing the 5G core network's capabilities to better support file transfer applications and similar use cases.

-By addressing these aspects within the defined scope, the "5G CloudConnect with UERANSIM Integration" project aims to deliver a robust, secure, and high-performance platform for efficient file transfer over 5G networks, validated through thorough testing and simulation using UERANSIM.
+By addressing these aspects within the defined scope, the " Implementation and Testing of a 5G Core Network for Slicing and Application Connectivity using UERANSIM" project aims to deliver a robust, secure, and high-performance platform for efficient file transfer over 5G networks, validated through thorough testing and simulation using UERANSIM.

 ---